-Netiquette exists to help people to communicate more effectively whilst online, and so avoid unnecessary misunderstandings and potential conflicts.
-Without a sound understanding of netiquette you run the risk of displaying cyberbullying related behaviour without even being aware of it.
+Netiquette exists to help people to communicate more effectively whilst online, and to avoid unnecessary misunderstandings and potential conflicts.
+Without a sound understanding of netiquette you run the risk of displaying abusive or cyberbullying type behavior without even being aware of it.
 Netiquette is a new word and concept for some of us, but a basic understanding of netiquette is important for everybody that uses the internet.

 Written communication takes place without the benefit of body language, tone of voice or facial expressions, which means there can be uncertainty about what someone is really saying.